-Definition: The average number of persons living within a household in an area.
-The average size of a household is obtained by dividing the total number of persons in households by the number of households (or householders).
+Definition: The median value of number of persons living within a household.
+The average size of a household is obtained by dividing the number of persons in households by the number of households (or householders).

 - 1. Madison/East End

 - 2. Midway/Coldstream

 - 3. Belair-Edison